GarretGallo/Pokemon_Stats/README.md

 This projects bridges that gap by providing comprehensive, up-to-date analytics on tournament metagames.
 By aggregating and analyzing data from major events, PokémonStats delivers clear insights into usage patterns, popular strategies, and rising threats — empowering you to make informed decisions, fine-tune your squad, and potentially uncover the next meta-defining breakthrough.

-*More detailed docuementation can be seen in PokemonStatsDocumention in the repository*
+*More detailed documentation can be seen in PokemonStatsDocumention in the repository*